ggreer/geoff.greer.fm/_posts/2015-12-06-the-case-for-pro-browsers.md

 - Computers
 ---

-Browsers were originally for devs and other pros.
+Over the past few years, I've gradually become more frustrated with web browsers.
+Don't get me wrong.
+Today's browsers are faster, more stable, and more secure than ever.
+They have better debugging tools.
+They support more interesting technologies like [HTML5](https://en.wikipedia.org/wiki/HTML5) and [WebRTC](https://en.wikipedia.org/wiki/WebRTC).
+In almost every measurable way, browsers have improved.

+Except one: User interfaces.

+Originally, browsers were created by for developers for developers.
+Now Chrome and Firefox have focused on making things easier for normal users.

 But have slowly become more geared toward consumers.
+It's the iOS-ization of browsers.

-This is a good thing.
+This is a good thing... for most people.
+But it's caused quite a bit of frustration for myself and other devs.

 Examples of consumer-ization of browsers:

 http://stackoverflow.com/questions/21692646/how-does-facebook-disable-the-browsers-integrated-developer-tools
 https://code.google.com/p/chromium/issues/detail?id=345205#c21

-Annoying things devs have to deal with:
+removal of presentation mode
+google doodle
+removal of old new tab page

+These issues aren't just limited to UI annoyances.
+Some changes have really hurt developer productivity.

+paste javascript in url bar

+Can't override cert errors.
 node.js hsts header break localhost